aaron-grau/curic/html-css/projects/aa_times/README.md

 # Phase 1: Reset

-Always begin styling an app with a clean slate by "resetting" the user agent stylesheet provided by the browser using a `stylesheets/base/reset.scss` file.
+Always begin styling an app with a clean slate by "resetting" the user agent stylesheet provided by the browser in your `stylesheets/base/reset.scss` file.

+To speed things up, we provided some tag selectors to get you started.

-Be wise about which properties to inherit, and which to hard-code.
+- Be wise about which properties to inherit, and which to hard-code.

-For this project, we provided the tag selectors to get you started.

-- Set the `box-sizing` property to inherit, to have all elements behave the same, which is `content-box`, by default.
+- Besides the regular, set the `box-sizing` property to inherit, to have all elements behave the same, which is `content-box`, by default.
-- `img`: Make all images `block` elements.
-Set their `width`s to be that of their parent containers (`100%`) and their `height`s to grow proportionally (`auto`).
+- Make all images `block` elements.
+Each image's widths should be equal to its parent's width (`100%`) and its height should grow proportionally (`auto`).
+Set `img` `width` and `height` properties accordingly.
-- `ul`: Remove list-styling (ie. remove buttons from list elements).
+- Remove the bullets from list items.
-- `button, input[type="submit"]`: Show the pointer hand on buttons to make it obvious for users to click.
+- Set the `cursor` to be the pointer hand on `button`s to make it obvious for users to click.
-- Define `clearfix`.
+- Lastly, define clearfix.

 [appearance-info]: https://css-tricks.com/almanac/properties/a/appearance/

 # Phase 2: The Layout

-Start by looking over the `docs/screenshots/main_content.png` file to get a feel for the overall application design.
+Study [`docs/screenshots/main_content.png`][screenshot-main-content] to get an idea of the app's overall design.

-In order to write "cascading" style sheets it is important that we pick out common design elements and essential layout features.
+In order to write "cascading" style sheets, it is important that we pick out common design elements and essential layout features.
 We will use the `layout.scss` file when styling aspects common to our entire application.

-Notice that all of the content is within a defined content region, meaning that all elements are contained within clean edges away from the side of the screen.
+Notice that all of app's content is styled in a defined blocked away from the edges of the screen.
+Each component is also contained within regions with clean margins.
 This is essential for user experience because it makes content easier to read.

+In `stylesheets/base/layout.scss`, style the `body`:
-- Apply an `80%` width to the `body` element
+- Apply a width of `80%`.
-- Center the body using the `margin: 0 auto;` trick
+- Center using `margin: 0 auto;`.
-- Use the `font-family: $serif` for the base font
+- Set the base font to `font-family: $serif`.
-- Use `12px` as the deafult `font-size`
+- Set `12px` as the default `font-size`.

+[screen-main-content]: ./solution/docs/screenshots/main_content.jpg

 # Phase 3: The Header